cmu-csd-phd/csd-blog/website/content/2026/enso.md

 | MICA Key-Value Store \[[NSDI ’14](https://www.usenix.org/conference/nsdi14/technical-sessions/presentation/lim)\] | Up to 47% |
 | Log Monitor (Inspired by [AWS CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html)) | Up to 95% |

-The above represent different classes of applications.
+The results above cover different classes of applications.
 Google's Maglev Load Balancer and the Network Telemetry applications are typical middleboxes that operate on raw packets.
-MICA is a key-value store that operate on messages.
+MICA is a key-value store that operates on messages.
 Finally, the Log Monitor application is a streaming application that operates on bytestreams.
-These improvements stem only from the change in NIC interface, we expect even more benefits as Ensō enables NICs to implement more complex offloads such as transport protocols with less software overhead.
+These improvements stem only from the change in NIC interface; we expect even more benefits as Ensō enables NICs to implement more complex offloads such as transport protocols with less software overhead.

 You can also refer to the paper if you are interested in more detailed experiments.
 In the paper we conduct a series of microbenchmarks that evaluate how some of our design choices affect performance.
 We also show that Ensō is able to achieve 100Gbps line rate with minimum-size packets using a *single* CPU core.